Distributed Learning of Finite Gaussian Mixtures: Statistical Properties of the Reduction Estimator

 Specifically, it is possible to line up the subpopulation parameters of the true mixing distribution $G^*$ and of the pMLE $\hat G$ such that

 and

 as $n \to \infty$ in obvious notation. \end{lemma}

 Here $o(1)$ is a quantity that converges to $0$ almost surely.
-A quantity is $O_p(n^{-1/2})$ if it is bounded by $Cn^{-1/2}$ for sufficiently large $C$ with a probability arbitrarily close to 1.
+A quantity is $O_p(n^{-1/2})$ if it is bounded by $Cn^{-1/2}$ for sufficiently large $C$ with a probability arbitrarily close to 1.~\citet{chen2009inference} prove the root-n-consistency for a non-random penalty term, the asymptotic normality remains valid when the sample covariance matrix is part of the penalty.
+This is because the sample covariance matrix converges to a positive definite matrix.
 The assumption of known $K$ is crucial for the claimed rate of convergence.
 If $K$ is unknown, then the convergence rate of $\hat G$ is far below $n^{-1/2}$: see~\citet{chen1995optimal} and the recent developments in \citet{rousseau2011asymptotic}, \citet{nguyen2013convergence}, \citet{heinrich2018strong}, and \citet{dwivedi2020sharp}.
 Our proposed reduction estimator is aggregated from the pMLEs learned at the local machines.
 Under the condition that $\min N_m \to \infty$ stated above, all the local estimators are consistent by Lemma \ref{lemma:consistency_pMLE}.
 Hence, the consistency of the aggregate estimator $\bar G$ is taken as granted for a constant $M$.